-If you’ve read all our other posts on The Galápagos, you’ve probably gathered that we are big fans of the independent travel option to exploring the islands.
-However we arrived with the intent to at least explore the option of a good last minute cruise deal.
-Through our research and talking to multiple tour agencies, we gathered a lot of info.
-We organized that info into a pros and cons list just for you!
-Hopefully it will make your decision easier, and save you time!
+If you’ve read all our other posts on The Galápagos, you’ve probably gathered that we are big fans of the independent travel option to exploring the Galápagos islands.
+However we arrived in Ecuador with the intent to explore the option of a good last minute cruise deal.
+Through our own research as well as talking first hand to multiple tour agencies both on and off the islands, we gathered a lot of valuable insight.
+We’ve organized that information into a pros and cons list just for you!
+We’re confident that you’ll have a wonderful time either cruising The Galápagos islands exploring them on your own.
+Hopefully it will make your decision easier, and save you some time in the process!

 Pros to Cruising: